 Reading people can help you know whom to approach with that great new idea (and when to approach) and whom you should steer clear of.
 It also lets you know how to introduce something to them, whether from a factual standpoint or a more fun and creative one.
 Before you know it, reading people can become second nature to you if you practice it often enough.
 And what's even better is that you've probably been doing it all your life and not even thinking about it.
 That's because it's something that even kids will try out from time to time without knowing how important it is.

 When you were a child, did you ever sit on a bench at the park or on your porch and watch people walk by?
 You probably did at some point, even if it was just for a few minutes.
 And then you look at the people and create stories.
 If they're walking a dog, maybe they're a dog walker on their way to the park.
 If they're carrying a briefcase and walking quickly, they're late to a big meeting (of course, that meeting might have been with aliens in your young mind, but you get the general idea).
 You've already interpreted what you see of someone to create a story about them.

-Online therapy can be a valuable and effective resource for people who have historically had difficulty reading people, potentially due to social anxiety or challenges with empathy.
-In fact, cognitive behavioral therapy (CBT) – an approach that many online therapists use to treat participants – is the leading treatment for social anxiety and other social disorders.
+Online therapy can be a valuable and practical resource for people who have historically had difficulty reading people, potentially due to social anxiety or challenges with empathy.
+Cognitive-behavioral therapy (CBT) is an approach that many online therapists use to treat participants.
+It is often the leading treatment for social anxiety, depression, and generalized anxiety disorder (GAD).
 In one study, researchers found significant reductions in symptoms of social anxiety after treatment using internet-based CBT.
-Greater comfort in being around other people (i.e., looking them in the eye, paying attention to their body language, and asking questions about their lives) can help you become more proficient in reading their moods, intentions, and motivations.
+Greater comfort in being around other people might help you read their moods, intentions, and motivations more proficiently.